sourcegraph/about/handbook/product/working-group.md

 ## Proposing a working group

-There is no formal process for creating a working group, but here are a few guidelines to help drive success
+There is no formal process for creating a working group, but here are a few guidelines to help drive success:

 - **define the outcome.** A working group is not a set organisational structure like a team or an org.
 It disappears once its outcome is achieved.
 Clearly defining the outcome helps set expectations and organise work.
 - **define how the decision will be made.** See [making decisions at Sourcegraph](../communication/decisions.md).